 While electromagnetic locks, electric strikes, electrified keys, and other products can be some of the most difficult to specify, Builders Hardware Manufacturers Association ensures its technical committees are always up-to-date on products, using members as an important resource.

-Learn more about electrified builders hardware and its testing at www.buildershardware.com or ordering a copy of the full list of ANSI/BHMA Standards.
+Learn more about electrified builders hardware and its testing by checking www.buildershardware.com or ordering a copy of the full list of ANSI/BHMA Standards.